inkwok/AMA/README.md

-# learning-C
+# Learning-C
-I have never programmed, and now I am!
+I'm InkWok, and I've never coded before.
+Here, you can find myself learning C.